gponeconsulting/TCC-IoT_Getting-Started_-SODAQ-ExpLoRer/README.md

 ## What you will need
 To follow this guide you will need the following things:
 - A SODAQ ExpLoRer which can be bought [here](https://shop.sodaq.com/explorerrn2903a-us.html)
-- A micro usb connector which is included with the SODAQ ExpLoRer
+- A micro USB connector which is included with the SODAQ ExpLoRer
 - A computer to connect to the SODAQ ExpLoRer and write the code

 You will also need to be in range of a Gateway connected to The Things Network which you can find out about [here](https://www.thethingsnetwork.org/community).